Archomeda/TS3-GW2-plugin/README.md

 Compiling notes
 ---------------
-Compilation of this plugin has been tested in Visual Studio 2010 only.
-Newer versions should work, but it is not guaranteed that it will.
-Older versions will most likely not work though.
+Compilation of this plugin has been tested in Visual Studio 2010 with [Qt 4.8.5 and Qt Visual Studio Add-in 1.1.11](https://qt-project.org/downloads) only.
+It is not guaranteed that newer and/or older versions will work.

 Inside the dependencies folder you can find a couple of third party header files: the TeamSpeak 3 Client Plugin SDK and [rapidjson](http://code.google.com/p/rapidjson/).